ataylor89/primes/README.md

 The way it works is this.
 It creates an array of a specified size, with every slot set to 'P' except for the 0 and 1 slots, which are set to 'N'.
 Alternatively, we can use the values 0 and 1 or True and False, instead of 'P', 'C', and 'N'.

 Then, we loop through the array.
 We start at index 2.
-If the current slot (element) is equal to 'P', then we create a nested loop that iterates over all multiples of the current index, which are greater than the current index, and sets these slots to 'C'.
+If the current slot (element) is equal to 'P', then we create a nested loop that iterates over all multiples of the current index, which are greater than the current index and less than the size of the array, and sets these slots to 'C'.

 In this way, we mark composite numbers composite, and leave prime numbers untouched.